 - Jump Scare: The first track on Aesthethica starts with about a minute of strange electronic clanging noises before suddenly erupting into burst beats, tremolo picking, and screaming.

 - Loudness War: Every album has a clipped master.
 This even extends to the vinyl version of at least Aesthethica.
+93696, although it's still a fairly loud album, is less severe about this, as one might expect from a Steve Albini recording.

 - Mind Screw: One major goal of the band with The Ark Work seems to have been to create one of these.
 Judging from the confounded reaction on the Internet, they succeeded at this.

 - Minimalism/Three Chords and the Truth: Several songs consist of only a handful of notes, a trait which has earned comparisons to Meshuggah and Steve Reich (the latter of whom was almost certainly more whom the band had in mind).
 The most obvious example is "Generation", which consists entirely of two notes (which are an octave apart, even!) for at least 80% of the song's duration.
 The singing on The Ark Work is also very exhibitive of this trope, with some of the sung melodies consisting almost entirely of a single note.
+What their songs lack in melodic complexity, though, they make up for in rhythmic complexity, as is often the case with minimalist music.
+(And sometimes in metal - tool and Meshuggah's songs are known for being melodically simple but rhythmically almost impossible to follow.)

 - Miniscule Rocking: Some of the interludes, plus a few early tracks.
 In particular, Immortal Life contains the 1:49 title track and the 1:18 "Everquest I".
 From Aesthethica onwards, though, very few of their tracks have been fewer than three minutes long, and "OIOION's Birth" is the only one after the first album that has fallen below the two-minute mark.